beisdog/onlinecv/README.md

 This approach is actually used in the [onlinecv-vaadin](https://github.com/beisdog/onlinecv-vaadin.git).

-You can get the xsd by calling the rest service: (http://localhost:8888/rest/onlinecv/xsd).
+You can get the xsd by calling the rest service (http://localhost:8888/rest/onlinecv/xsd).

-### The CV is Multilingual
+### The CV is multilingual
 In the data object the type I18NText is used for all fields that contain free text.
 Through this the CV can be provided in multiple languages.
-This is intended to use when a PDF generation is implemented, but currently this is still on the Todo list.
+This will be to use when the PDF generation is implemented.

 # Getting it to run
 * Checkout the git repository into a local directory on your machine:
  * git clone https://github.com/beisdog/onlinecv.git

 * Run the application:
- * $ cd onlinecv
+ * `cd onlinecv`
- * $ mvn clean install tomcat7:run
+ * `mvn clean install tomcat7:run`
 * Open the admin page for the rest service: http://localhost:8888/
 * After that start the Rest client by following the instructions here: (https://github.com/beisdog/onlinecv-vaadin.git)

-## Using Mongo DB as backend.
+## Using Mongo DB as Backend
 * If you want to play with Mongo DB:
  * install Mongo DB on mac:
   * $ brew install mongo)
  * start mongo:
-  * $ /usr/bin/mongod --dbpath "path to db" --port 27017 --smallfiles --httpinterface --rest --fork --logpath "path to logfile"
+  * `/usr/bin/mongod --dbpath "path to db" --port 27017 --smallfiles --httpinterface --rest --fork --logpath "path to logfile"`
  * Swith the database implementation to mongo by clicking this link once the application is running
   * http://localhost:8888/rest/onlinecv/switch/mongo
   * Press the link to create some example cv in the database: http://localhost:8888/rest/onlinecv/dataload